 - Take a few minutes to think and calm down before responding, to avoid reacting. (and then regretting it)

 - Don’t try to win the battle in your own strength.
 Ask God to help you gain control over your anger

 - Apologize to your kids whenever you do lose it and get angry.
 (See: 10 Ways To Restore Relationships Damaged By Anger)

 - Look to God’s Word for answers, and seek His help daily in prayer.

-Don’t let anger destroy your homeschool.
+Beware of anger being a homeschool destroyer!
 Let it serve as a trigger to help you be an even better parent.